The two practicals will be separated into:

 The body of the VCF file is tab separated.
 Each line represents a unique variant site.

-Before we move forward, let’s see if you can retrieve basic information from a 1kGP VCF file that will be useful for population genomic analyses.
+Before we move forward, let’s see if you can retrieve basic information from a 1kGP VCF file that will be useful for population genomic analysis.

 Questions

-or bash commands, determine how many variant sites are recorded in the VCF file.
+Q1.
+Determine how many variant sites are recorded in the VCF file.
+You can use bcftools stats

-or bash commands, determine how many samples are recorded in the VCF file.
+Q2.
+Determine how many samples are recorded in the VCF file.
+You can use bcftools stats

 fields contain a lot of information.
 In particular for the first variant position in the file: determine how many samples have data, how many ALT alleles are reported, what the frequency of the ALT allele is globally, and what the frequency of the ALT allele is in South Asians.